mozilla-services/loads/docs/source/guide.rst

     Failures: 0

-This will execute your test just once - so you can control it works well.
+This will execute your test just once - so you can control that your test works as expected.

 Now, try to run it using 100 :term:`virtual users` (-u), each of them running the test 10 times (--hits)::